 If you choose a self-directed care option, you will select the Consumer Directed Services Agency (CDSA) to assist with your payroll and act as your agent to pay federal and state taxes.
 They will also assist you with a budget and guidance on recruitment, wages, benefits, and administrative costs.

-H. How to get transportation services
+H. How to get Nonemergency Medical Transportation (NEMT) Services